-In the heart of town the Tennessee Performing Arts Center (TPAC) has four showcases for top shows and artists: the Andrew Jackson Hall for concerts, operas and touring Broadway shows; the Andrew Johnson Theater for theater-in-the-round; the James K. Polk Theater is a great destination for theatrical productions, operettas, dance and chamber concerts; and the War Memorial Auditorium for orchestral and theatrical shows.
+In the heart of town the Tennessee Performing Arts Center (TPAC) has four showcases for top shows and artists: the Andrew Jackson Hall for concerts, operas and touring Broadway shows; the Andrew Johnson Theater for theater-in-the-round; the James K. Polk Theater for theatrical productions, operettas, dance and chamber concerts; and the War Memorial Auditorium for orchestral and theatrical shows.
 Phone (615) 782-4000, or (615) 782-4040 for the box office.

 Courtesy of Nashville Convention & Visitors Corporation